petrov-ivaylo/data-analysis-project/README.md

 # data-analysis-project

+The main file is "P4DS_A2_Data_Analysis_Project.ipynb" where the "P4DS_A2_Data_Analysis_Project.pdf" file is the pdf version of it where every coding field is compiled.

 The Data

 The data being used is gathered from Kaggle and includes information about Formula One which is a motorsport where drivers compete against each other in open-wheel single-seater formula racing cars.
 Every year (season) consists of a given number of races where the first few drivers (the numbers may differ from year to year) win points toward the World Drivers' Championship (the higher a driver is placed, the more points they get).
 At the end of every season, the driver with the most points is named the World Champion.